-You are permitted to borrow from the Plan using an electronic authorization system available by contacting a Participant Services Representative at 800-724-7526 or on the website at www.workplace.schwab.com (see page 1).
-Loans will be made only to actively-employed participants in accordance with the Loan Policy established by the Administrator.
-Your vested account balance is used as security for the loan.
+You are permitted to borrow from the Plan with the approval of the Administrator using an electronic authorization system available by contacting a Participant Services Representative at 800-724-7526 or on the website at www.workplace.schwab.com (see page 1).
+Loans will be made only to actively employed Participants in accordance with the Loan Policy established by the Administrator.
+Your vested Account balance is used as security for the loan.